BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 </p>

 <p>
-    In Marcel Proust's 1,267,06-word novel, <i>In Search of Lost Time (À la recherche du temps perdu)</i>, published between 1913 and 1927, the narrator, a thinly disguised version of Proust himself, searches for "lost time".
+    In French author Marcel Proust's 1,267,06-word novel, <i>In Search of Lost Time (À la recherche du temps perdu)</i>, published between 1913 and 1927, the narrator, a thinly disguised version of Proust himself, searches for "lost time".
     In other words, he tries to answer the question: can you reclaim the time you feel you've lost in life?
 </p>